igor47/blog/posts/refrigerants.md

 date: 2023-05-08
 slug: refrigerants-what-are-they
 description: |
   Recoolit's core mission is to collect and destroy refrigerants.
-But when even are these gases?
+But when even are these gasses?
 Read to find out what refrigerants do, the different kinds that exist, why they can be so concerning, and how the world has managed the risk.
 image: /images/refrigerants.jpg
 ---